Avoiding the Scavenger Hunt for Your Estate

 As our economy has evolved, paper records have been replaced by electronic records, which can disappear with the demise of your loved one’s digital footprint.

-The NOK list is a comprehensive list of your financial accounts, credit cards and loans, obligations, insurance policies, assets, real property, and the location of important records.
+The Next of Kin list is a comprehensive list of your financial accounts, credit cards and loans, obligations, insurance policies, assets, real property, and the location of important records.

 Specifically, any list should include: